jkms/evcharging/index.md

 The price for electricity is $1.40/hour, prorated (in Canada, you need a special utilities license to sell electricity by the kWh, so the way around this is to charge by the hour).
 Please note that this cost is prorated, meaning that if you're charging on the same circuit as another resident, and you're both drawing 50% power, then you'll only be charged $0.70/hour.

 And finally, we're also registering for the BC Carbon credits program.
-To breifly oversimplify this, the act of charging an EV for a years is considered a Carbon Offset, and the credit for this is then sold to a broker who will bundle these credits and resell them to the likes of Shell or Petro Canada or any other large, Carbon intensive corporation.
+To briefly oversimplify this, the act of charging an EV for a year is considered a Carbon Offset, and the credit for this is then sold to a broker who will bundle these credits and resell them to the likes of Shell or Petro Canada or any other large, Carbon intensive corporation.
 This results in a cash rebate for residents with EV Chargers.

 More details here: https://swtchenergy.com/blog/incentives/incentive-empowering-greener-communities-how-carbon-credits-fund-ev-charging-in-bc-condos-and-apartments/

-I cannot offer any guestimates on how much these rebates may be worth, as they're subject to market conditions and goverment policy.
+I cannot offer any guestimates on how much these rebates may be worth, as they're subject to market conditions and government policy.
 It could be a lot one year, and then next to nothing the following year, and may be cancelled at any time.
 But, it's basically free money for anyone with an EV Charger while the program lasts, so we might as well take it.

 ## FAQ: